Life As a Grinding Machine Operator

 There were about 30,200 jobs for Grinding Machine Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Grinding Machine Operator.
-There will be an estimated 3,000 positions for Grinding Machine Operator per year.
+The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Grinding Machine Operator are Alaska, Utah, and Florida.
 Watch out if you plan on working in Ohio, West Virginia, or Kansas.
 These states have the worst job growth for this type of profession.